yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase2/product.md

 - Docket is user friendly.
 Since, Docket is made using a very efficient design.
 It is very user friendly.

 ## Weakness
-- in process of development
+- In process of development
-- readability issue
+- Readability issue